 So what is Data Mining and how does it affect the modern hiring process?
 In the recruiting and sourcing process technology can crawl the internet searching for resumes and candidates who match a particular job description.
 In the screening and selection process, data mining can match resumes to the best job posting, rank applicants based on words or phrases in data retrieved about them (including resumes).
 These algorithms can also be dynamic, they can “learn” over time to make better and smarter decisions.

 Employers are using Big Data to look for an applicant’s current attributes such as: abilities, skills, knowledge, experience and accomplishment.
-They can also use technology to predict future behavior such as: attitudes, motivation, personality, interests, and preferences
+They can also use technology to predict future behaviour such as: attitudes, motivation, personality, interests, and preferences